Flow-Launcher/Flow.Launcher.Plugin.Everything/README.md

 Flow.Launcher.Plugin.Everything
 =====================

-This is the repo for the Flow.Launcher's Everything plugin.
-This plugin has been extracted out of Flow Launcher as its core functionalities have been replaced by Explorer plugin.
+This is the repo for Flow Launcher's Everything plugin.

+To use this plugin, type `pm install everything` from [Flow Launcher](https://github.com/flow-launcher/flow.launcher).

 **Dependency:**

-Requires Everything service(automatically installed) version 1.4.1 or higher
+Requires Everything service (automatically installed) version 1.4.1 or higher